 There are three different injection patterns:

 In my opinion, both Field and Setter injections are bad, and the only way injection should be used is the instructor injection.
 Numeric articles are talking about the pros and cons of each pattern.

-Given above reasons, We have built our own IoC service module which is a light-weight and fast dependency injection framework without any third party dependencies.
+Given the above reasons, we have built our own IoC service module which is a lightweight and fast dependency injection framework without any third party dependencies.
 It only supports constructor inject, and the injection is done during server startup.
 All the objects are saved into a map, and the key is the interface class name.
 It can guarantee that only one instance of implementation is available during runtime.

-The Light Platform encourages developers to build microservices with Functional Programming Style.
+Light encourages developers to build microservices with the Functional Programming Style.
 One of the fundamental principles is immutability so that the code can be optimized to take advantage of multi-core CPUs.
-All singleton classes should be designed as immutable and the initialized object will be cached in the service map ready to be looked up.
+All singleton classes should be designed as immutable, and the initialized object will be cached in the service map ready to be looked up.

-Unlike other IoC container, our service module only deals with singleton during server startup with constructor injection.
+Unlike other IoC containers, our service module only deals with singletons during server startup with constructor injection.
 It gives developers an opportunity to choose from several implementations of an interface in the service.yml config file.